dheera/robot-luxo/README.md

 # robot-luxo

 Rendition of Pixar's Luxo Jr. with servo mounts, an IMU, and a Raspberry Pi.
 Using to explore reinforcement learning.
+The intent is for it to actually jump and move around.
 Work in progress.
 This repo heavily under construction.

 ![Picture](https://raw.githubusercontent.com/dheera/robot-luxo/master/picture.jpg "Picture")